Advanced Robotics for Manufacturing (ARM) Selects New Education and Workforce Development Projects for Funding

 The selected projects are briefly outlined below:

 Washington State Robotics Workforce Readiness Program

 Principal Investigator: Impact Washington, WA

 This project will leverage the current manufacturing and military partnerships and develop new aspects of the Center for Advanced Manufacturing Puget Sound (CAMPS) sponsored Military to Manufacturing (M2M) Career Pathways Program.
-New aspects of the program will align with ARM’s Work and Learn educational programs for transitioning military personnel, veterans, and spouses to engage individuals in online, classroom, and internship training as a pathway to high value careers in manufacturing.
+New aspects of the robotics program will align with ARM’s Work and Learn educational programs for transitioning military personnel, veterans, and spouses to engage individuals in online, classroom, and internship training as a pathway to high value careers in manufacturing.

 Industry 4.0 Academy

 Principal Investigator: Dallas County Community College District, TX

 While military personnel are on a base still serving, permission can be granted to train for up to 6 months for civilian skills occupations.
 The Industry 4.0 Academy will be a virtual training system, using online training tools, which will enable training to occur at any base in the U.S. with a regular computer, internet and mouse.

 Veterans Serving Veterans: ARM Training in Construction